Import and Display RSS Feeds in WordPress

 Sound good?
 Let’s get to it..

-Importing and displaying feeds with WordPress & Magpie (simple method)
+Import and display feeds with WordPress & Magpie (basic method)

 If you only need to display the titles of a feed, you can take advantage of the built-in WordPress function, wp_rss(), which provides WordPress with essential feed-fetching and feed-parsing functionality.
 All you need to do is place the following code into the desired display location within your theme template file (e.g., sidebar.php):